I am a professional journalist with more than 40 years’ experience on local, regional and daily newspapers.

 Published April 6, 2020

-Available from your favourite online retailers or direct from the publisher.
+Available from your favourite online retailers including Amazon, or direct from the publisher.
 Signed copies available and personal dedications on request

 A collection of heartfelt stories from David Cassidy’s colleagues, friends, and fans from around the world.
 Fans recall concert experiences, recount chance meetings, and reflect on the ways in which Cassidy made the world a brighter place.
 Spanning his early career as a TV star on The Partridge Family to his legacy as a pop icon, friends write with love and respect about his immense talent and share examples of his unfailing generosity and unexpected acts of kindness.

 This stimulating and evocative keepsake volume also features 250 color and black-and-white images, including many previously unseen photographs.
 Profound, poignant, and deeply moving, Cherish is a celebration of the life of David Cassidy and the legacy of love he left behind.